Yuheshpandian/Flask-Boilerplate/README.md

 # 🪪License
 Copyright © 2023 <a href="https://github.com/Yuheshpandian/">Yuheshpandian</a>.
 <br>
-This repo is <a href="https://github.com/Yuheshpandian/Flask_Boilerplate/blob/main/LICENSE">MIT</a> licensed
+This Repository is <a href="https://github.com/Yuheshpandian/Flask_Boilerplate/blob/main/LICENSE">MIT</a> licensed

 -----------------------------------------------------------------------------------------------------------------------------------------------------